TAHJones/qc-metrics-analyser/README.md

 There are three type of user with three different levels of access to the QC Metrics Analyser website:

-#### Unregistered Users
-Users of the site that don't have a user account can access an overview of sequencing run qc data on the homepage but cannot select, edit, add or delete run qc data.
-Run data can be accessed by clicking on one of the six modal image links.
-The first four modals display line charts for the four main qc metrics of yield, cluster density, clusters passing filter and q30 score.
-The data is plotted sequentially by run number (Pool No.).
-The last two modals display pie charts that divide run data into sequencing chemistry type or sequencing experiment type.
-Unregistered users can create an account using the sign up page.
-To create an account they must entering a unique username into the sign up form on the sign up page.

-#### Registered Users
+- Unregistered Users - Users of the site that don't have a user account, who can view run information on the homepage but cannot select, edit, add or delete run qc data.

-Users of the site that have created a user account can access their account using the login page.
-To login the user must entering their unique username into the login form on the login page.
-When successfully logged in the user view, filter, edit and delete their own run data.
+- Registered Users - Users of the site that have created a user account page, who can view, filter, edit and delete their own run data.

-#### Registered Users with Admin Privileges
-Users of the site with a user account with admin privileges can access their account using the login page.
-To login the user must entering their unique username into the login form on the login page.
-Once successfully logged in they are given the choice to continue as a standard user or as a user which admin privileges.
-If they choose the later they are asked to verfiy their account by entering their email address.
-Once successfully logged in, users with admin privileges are able to view, filter, edit or delete run qc data for individual users.
-They are also able to view, edit or delete individual user accounts.
+- Registered Users with Admin Privileges - Users of the site with a user account with admin privileges, who are able to view, filter, edit or delete run qc data for other users.
+They are also able to view, edit or delete user accounts.

 ### User Requirements

-User requirements for QC Metrics Analyser are:
+The user requirements for QC Metrics Analyser are as follows:

-1. It's easy and intuitive to use.
+- The site is easy and intuitive to use.

-2. Unregistered users of the site can view a summary of qc metric data and can create a user account.
+- The site provides basic information about NGS qc data for new users.

+- The site has different levels of access/security depending on the users status which will be dependent on their training and job role.

+- Unregistered users are able to view basic run information but not edit or delete it.
+They must be able to create a user account using the sign-in in page.

-3. Registered users can login to view, filter, update, edit and delete their own data.
+- Registered users must be able to use a unique user name to log into their user account.
+Once successfully logged in, the user must be able to view, filter, edit and delete their own run information.

-4. Registered users with admin privileges can view, filter, edit or delete user data.
-5. Registered users with admin privileges can view, edit or delete user accounts.
+- Registered users with admin privileges must be able to use a unique user name to log into their user account.
+Once logged in as a user they must be able to verify their admin status by using a unique email address.
+Once successfully logged in with admin privileges they must be able to view, filter, edit or delete run information for individual users.
+They must also be able to view, edit or delete individual user accounts.